wrrrg/challenge/README.md

 This app runs on Node.js v8.11.3.
 If you aren't sure you have node, run `node -v` from the command line.
 If it comes back with `v8.11.x`, you are good to go.
 Otherwise, download the LTS version here: (https://nodejs.org/en/).
 Once installation is complete, run `node -v` again to confirm your version.

-### Install MongoDB

-This app uses a local MongoDB instance for data storage.
-Follow the instructions [here](https://docs.mongodb.com/manual/installation/#mongodb-community-edition) to install and run MongoDB Community Edition for your OS.
-If you are running Mac OSX, we strongly advise following the instructions for installation using [Homebrew](https://brew.sh/).

 ## Installing the app

 ### Fork and clone the repository